The Bandstand

 timberwork, roof coverings and ironwork

-with consequent redecoration are
+with consequent redecoration were

-therefore an urgent priority, and this is
+therefore an urgent priority, and this

-fundraising objectives.
+their fundraising objectives.

 For the